ned14/pcpp/README.rst

 - Fix not being able to actually specify an empty line directive.
 Thanks to kuri65536 for sending a PR fixing this.
 - Update ply submodule to latest from trunk.
+- Emit line continuations as tokens, rather than collapsing lines during parsing.
+Thanks to MathieuDuponchelle for the pull request implementing this.
+- Enable parsing and emission of files in arbitrary text encodings.
+This is supported in Python 3 or later only.
+Thanks to MathieuDuponchelle for the suggestion.

 v1.21 (30th September 2019):
 ----------------------------